WHAT HOUSE WILL YOU BUILD ME?: SIX (EXCERPT OF THE TEMPLE OF GOD)

 The Glory that rested on the apostles and prophets of the early Church, with the accompanying revelation of the Word and the signs and wonders of the Holy Spirit, began to leave the Church soon after the end of the first century.
 Ichabod (“no glory”) was written on the churches of Christ.

 Throughout the hundreds of years that followed, the Christian faith, in some instances, became just one more of the many religions of the world.
-Christianity possessed its priests and temples, its sacred vessels, its peculiar rites and ceremonies.
+Christianity possessed its priests and temples, its sacred vessels, its special rites and ceremonies.
 The Glory of the Presence of Christ had long since departed.
 The historical account of the nature and operations of the early Church began to seem more like a legend than a factual record.

 Then, through the Protestant Reformers, the Holy Spirit commenced the restoration of the “Tabernacle of the Congregation,” to speak figuratively: justification by faith in the blood of Christ (Altar of Burnt Offering); water baptism by immersion, and holy living (Laver); the reality of the born-again experience (Table of Showbread); baptism with the Holy Spirit (Lampstand); Spirit-filled prayer and worship (Altar of Incense).